 What Is A Merchant Services Provider?

 If you’ve just started your own business or you’re looking to add credit and debit cards as payment methods, you’re going to be bombarded by a bewildering variety of new terms and concepts that you’ve never encountered before.
-One very basic term you’ll want to familiarize yourself with is the type of business entity known as a merchant services provider.
+One very basic term you’ll want to familiarize yourself with is the type of business entity known as a merchant services provider, or merchant service provider.

 Merchant services providers are sometimes also referred to as acquirers, processors, or merchant account providers.
 Here at Merchant Maverick, we use the term merchant services providers as a catch-all to cover entities such as merchant account providers, payment services providers (PSPs), payment gateway providers, and any other type of business that allows you to accept payment methods other than cash or paper checks.